ngrok/ngrok-operator/docs/user-guide/ingress-to-edge-relationship.md

 ### TLS

-TLS Edges are not yet implemented but should be implemented in the future.
+TODO: Remove this: TLS Edges are not yet implemented but should be implemented in the future.

 ## Annotations